eclipse/kuksa.val/README.md

 Default configuration shall provide both Web-Socket and REST API connectivity.

+## JWT Permissions
+The kuksa.val server uses JSON Web Tokens (JWT) to authorize clients.
+For testing you can use the [Supers Admin Token](certificates/jwt/super-admin.json.token).
+To learn how to to set up tokens go to [kuksa.val JWT documentation](doc/jwt.md).

 ## Web-Socket specific testing

 This covers only the basic functions like _get_, _set_ and _getmetadata_ requests.
 You could skip this and take a look at the unit-test to get better idea about the implementation.